 Biology is a subject with a strong tradition of utilizing comparative methods.
 One hundred years ago, biologists compared the phenotypes of different species.
 Since the discovery of DNA, biologists have been comparing the sequences of different genes, and then various 'omes' across species.
 Perhaps, it is a time to extend this tradition even further to compare networks in biology to those in other disciplines.
-In fact, efforts have already been made along this direction (Figure 4).
-Here, we have tried to describe how these comparisons are beginning to take place.
-First, we have described how association networks that just show simple connections between entities are abstract enough to allow the application of mathematical formalisms across disciplines.
-Then, we show how mechanistic details can be placed onto these simple networks and enable them to better explain a real process such as transcriptional regulation or software code development.
+In fact, efforts have already been made along this direction (Figure 5).
+We have described how abstract approaches, that focus on simple connections between entities could allow the application of mathematical formalisms across disciplines.
+We then showed how mechanistic details can be placed onto these simple networks and enable them to better explain a real process such as transcriptional regulation or software code development.
 In this case, the networks are often too detailed to allow for direct transfer of formalisms.
 Nevertheless, one can gain meaningful intuition about a biological system through comparing it to a more commonplace network such as a social system using a similar mechanistic description.